iam-AbhishekYadav/Java/00_Questions.md

 }
 ```

-# # Find the sun of digits in a given number n.
+# # Find the sum of digits in a given number n.

 ### Approach to Solve a problem